 You can find the complete list of the various forms that you might need to fill out here.

-Although you’ll need quite a bit of money and paperwork, the process for applying for Malta’s citizenship by investment program is relatively straightforward.
+Although you’ll need quite a bit of money and paperwork, the process for applying for Malta’s CBI program is relatively straightforward.

 STEP 1: APPLY FOR RESIDENCE

 The first step in the process of getting Malta citizenship by investment is applying to become a Maltese resident.
-You can begin this process online, but you will need to arrive in Malta in order to complete the process as well as to begin your one-year residence requirement.
+You can begin this process online, but you will need to arrive in Malta in order to complete the process.

 STEP 2: APPLY FOR CITIZENSHIP